zodyking/ha-news-intergration/info.md

 ## Requirements

 - Home Assistant 2023.1 or later
-- A TTS integration configured (e.g., Google Cloud TTS, Amazon Polly, etc.)
-- At least one media player entity
-- One of the following AI services:
+- One of the following AI services (optional, for future features):
   - Google Generative AI Conversation integration, OR
   - A configured Conversation agent